Nyhavn in Copenhagen

 A fridge is also a necessity to store breakfast and picnic food.

-And I like rooms with a balcony or terrace overlooking a view or at least a garden.
+And I like rooms with a balcony or terrace or at least a garden.

 TIP: Pack a soft-sided, collapsible insulated bag.
 You’ll find it invaluable for keeping food cool-ish during transit.
 We fill ours with yogurts, cheeses, vegetables, and fruits, and buy fresh buns at local bakeries to make picnic lunches.

-Choose rooms with free cancelation options until or unless you’re 100% sure you’ll be staying there.
-You never know what can happen, and to me, the money saved by choosing the no-cancelation option is not worth the risk.
+Choose rooms with free cancellation options until or unless you’re 100% sure you’ll be staying there.
+You never know what can happen, and to me, the money saved by choosing the no-cancellation option is not worth the risk.

 I’ve been burned before!